heavyai/heavydb/docs/MapDGuide.in.md

 sudo yum install java-1.8.0-openjdk-headless
 ```

-By default a symlink pointing to the newly installed JRE will be placed at `/usr/lib/jvm/jre-1.8.0-openjdk`.
-The `libjvm` library directory is therefore:
+By default a symlink pointing to the newly installed JRE will be placed at `/usr/lib/jvm/jre-1.8.0-openjdk`, with the `libjvm` library residing in the subdirectory `lib/amd64/server`.
+This subdirectory must be added to your `LD_LIBRARY_PATH` environment variable in order to start MapD:

 ```
-/usr/lib/jvm/jre-1.8.0-openjdk/lib/amd64/server
+export LD_LIBRARY_PATH=/usr/lib/jvm/jre-1.8.0-openjdk/lib/amd64/server:$LD_LIBRARY_PATH
 ```

+This command may be added to any file managing your environment such as `$HOME/.bash_profile`, `/etc/profile`, or `/etc/profile.d/java.sh`.

 ### Ubuntu / Debian
 `libjvm` is provided by the package `default-jre-headless`.
 To install run: